 We knew that some people with a legitimate claim were being discouraged from seeking legal advice due to anxiety about losing a case and still needing to pay significant legal costs.

-No reliable lawyer can ‘guarantee a win’, and it is for this reason, we would never call ‘No Win.
-No Fee.’ a ‘risk-free’ policy as there is a risk that you may be required to pay the other party’s legal costs if you proceed to court and are unsuccessful.
-However, ‘No Win.
-No Fee.’ does represent a valuable opportunity for clients to remove a financial barrier and have access to legal representation.
+No reliable lawyer can ‘guarantee a win’, and it is for this reason that we would never call ‘No Win - No Fee’ a ‘risk-free’ policy, as there is a risk that you may be required to pay the other party’s legal costs if you proceed to court and are unsuccessful.
+However, ‘No Win - No Fee’ does represent a valuable opportunity for clients to remove a financial barrier and have access to legal representation.

 If you - or someone you know – would like to know more about our No Win - No Fee policy, simply get in touch online or call us on 1800 555 777.

 Slater and Gordon

 Posted on 11 Apr.
 2018